Why People See Interdimensional Beings: Real Encounters Explained

 powerful vibrations moving through the body

-the awareness of separating from the physical body
+the feeling of separating from the physical body

 Understanding These Encounters Through Consciousness Exploration

-Learning how to navigate altered states calmly and intentionally allows people to explore these experiences with curiosity instead of fear.
+Learning how to approach altered states calmly, critically, and with emotional balance allows people to explore these experiences with greater curiosity, discernment, and self-awareness instead of fear.